cjihrig/node/BUILDING.md

 # Building Node.js

-Depending on what platform or features you need, the build process may differ.
+D epending on what platform or features you need, the build process may differ.
 After you've built a binary, running the test suite to confirm that the binary works as intended is a good next step.